telerik/blazor-docs/components/card/actions.md

 # Card Actions

-Every Blazor Card has a dedicated area for action buttons related to the content.
+Every Blazor Card can have a dedicated area for action buttons related to the content.
 The content of these action items, as well as their overall layout and orientation, is completely customizable through the available configuration options.

-In this article:
+#### In this article:
    * [Features](#features)
    * [Orientation](#orientation)
    * [Layout](#layout)